 - Wrongful death lawsuits (if the infant passed away)5

-All these negligence and product liability lawsuits against Abbott are being consolidated into an MDL – short for multi-district litigation – in the Northern District of Illinois before Judge Rebecca Pallmeyer.
-MDLs are a way to expedite the pretrial and settlement process.
+All these negligence and product liability lawsuits against Abbott are being joined into an MDL – which stands for multi-district litigation – in the Northern District of Illinois before Judge Rebecca Pallmeyer.
+MDLs are a way to hasten the pretrial and settlement process.

-Parents are also bringing state- and federal court medical malpractice lawsuit claims against providers and hospitals whose NICUs (neonatal intensive care unit) fed their babies Similac.
+Parents are also bringing state- and federal court medical malpractice lawsuit claims against providers and hospitals whose NICUs (neonatal intensive care unit) used Similac to feed the babies in their care.

 4.1.
 How is Abbott fighting back?

-Plaintiffs’ attorneys expect Abbott (and Enfamil maker Mead Johnson & Company) to use the following two defenses:
+Plaintiffs’ lawyers foresee Abbott (and Enfamil maker Mead Johnson & Company) advancing the following two defenses:

-- The lawsuits are preempted by federal law pursuant to the Infant Formula Act (IFA): Since the FDA approved Similac, it therefore cannot be defectively designed.
+- The lawsuits are preempted by federal law pursuant to the Infant Formula Act (IFA): Since the FDA approved Similac, there can be no grounds for defective design.

-- Abbott had no duty to warn about Similac; instead, pediatricians (“learned intermediaries”) had the duty to warn.6
+- Abbott had no duty to warn about Similac; instead, the duty to warn belonged to pediatricians (“learned intermediaries”).6

-Based on past lawsuits, plaintiffs’ attorneys do not believe these defenses have merit.
+Based on past lawsuits, plaintiffs’ attorneys do not believe these defenses will work.

 5. How much money can I expect?

-The 2022 necrotizing enterocolitis lawsuits against Similac baby formula maker Abbott are seeking compensatory damages for medical bills, out-of-pocket costs, and pain and suffering.
+The 2022 necrotizing enterocolitis lawsuits against Similac baby formula maker Abbott are pursuing compensatory damages for:

-Considering that NEC can cause infants to die or sustain lifelong injuries, plaintiffs’ attorneys are fighting for as much financial compensation as possible, in the hundreds of thousands or millions of dollars.
+Considering that NEC can cause infants to pass away or sustain lifelong injuries, plaintiffs’ attorneys are fighting for as much financial compensation as possible, in the hundreds of thousands or millions of dollars.

 6. Who makes Similac?

-According to Abbott financial reports, Abbott sold more than a billion dollars worth of Similac in 2019.
-Abbot is incorporated in Delaware.7
+Abbott must have been aware that Similac – a cow’s milk-based formula – causes many preemies to get NEC.
+Yet according to Abbott financial reports, Abbott sold more than a billion dollars worth of Similac in 2019.7

-Abbott was well-aware that Similac – a cow’s milk-based formula – causes NEC in many preemies.
-The scientific evidence was established.
-Abbott’s knowing failure to warn doctors and consumers about the NEC risks indicates they put their own profits and marketability over the health of innocent, helpless infants.
+Abbott’s knowing failure to warn doctors and consumers about the NEC risks shows they put their own profits and marketability over the health of innocent, helpless babies.

-Our personal injury lawyers offer free consultations and free case evaluations to you and your loved ones.
-Use our contact form or call us toll-free for a free case review.
+Our personal injury lawyers offer consultations and case evaluations to you and your loved ones.
+Use our contact form or phone us toll-free for a case review.
 Our phone number for bringing Similac baby formula lawsuits is 877-504-7750.

 - Lucas A & Cole TJ (1990).
 Breast milk and neonatal necrotising enterocolitis.
 Lancet 336 (1990).
 See also Minekawa R, Takeda et al. (2004) Human breast milk suppresses the transcriptional regulation of IL-1beta-induced NF-kappaB signaling in human intestinal cells.
 Am J Physiol Cell Physiol.
 (November, 2004).
 See also Theresa JO., et al., Is Mother’s Own Milk Lactoferrin Intake Associated with Reduced Neonatal Sepsis, Necrotizing Enterocolitis and Death?
 Neonatology (February 2020).